 He’s at his best with character sketches.
 A Talk with the Yellow Kid is a marvellous account of the Chicago confidence trickster Joseph ‘Yellow Kid’ Weil, who is like a figure from one of Bellow’s novels.
 Weil is a man who made millions from rackets, scams, and Ponzi schemes, then lost it all in legitimate business investments.

 There are some marvellous bon mots.
 He observes ‘Hemingway detested tourists – other tourists’.
-And of Ben Hecht he says ‘He is one of the creators of Spectre of the Rose, a picture I would rather eat ground glass than see again’.
+And of film writer Ben Hecht he says ‘He is one of the creators of Spectre of the Rose, a picture I would rather eat ground glass than see again’.

 If there’s a weakness in his approach it’s a tendency to discuss large issues in rather abstract terms with lots of generalising.
 I found myself mentally supplying the concrete examples I wished he had mentioned as evidence to support his arguments.